NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 [removed for brevity]
 ```
 ## Instant Replay (iTerm)
-This is a cool feature which will take you back in time! :clock:
+This is a cool feature which will take you back in time!
 1. To enable, press cmd-opt-B.
 2. Use left and right arrow keys to navigate back and forward through time.
 3. Use Esc to exit.